-The school committees in place are ELA, Math, Social Studies and Science, technology, student services and faculty council, which consists of grade level team leaders.
-The principal, administrative assistant, instructional coach and a lead teacher chair each committee along with teacher co-chairs.
+The school committees in place are ELA, Climate/ Leadership and Science, Steam/ Technology.
+The instructional coach, Steam coordinator and guidance counselor chair these committees.
+Student services is led by Jessica Benore.
+Kelly Hellams leads our faculty council, which consists of grade level team leaders.
+Pell Fain leads our literacy leadership team which consists of our Reading Specialist, 2 literacy mentor teachers, and administration.
 The faculty and staff along with parent members of SIC and PTA assist in the review of the school portfolio and action plan yearly.
 Everyone graciously contributes to the partnership and strategic planning process at Summit Drive Elementary School.